ngserro/series/README.md

 * An internet connection
 * Ruby

-Although `series.rb` works on any OS that has ruby installed, the helper script `series_helper.sh` will only work in a Unix like OS.
+Although `series.rb` works on any OS that has ruby installed, the helper script `helper.sh` will only work in a Unix like OS.

 Before you download anything you should make sure that you have ruby installed.
 Example for debian like OS: